 PENNSYLVANIA HILLCLIMB ASSOCIATION EVENTS

 The PHA series is operated under the Hillclimb Rules on their webpage.
-Below is the PHA’s 2021 Schedule.
-Be sure to check their website for updates.
+Below is the PHA’s 2023 Schedule.
+Be sure to check their website for updates, registration info, and results.
 Volunteer workers are always welcome, with on-the-job training there's no better way to get closer to the action!

 These events present something of a middle-ground between Solo and Club Racing.
 Like Solo, these events are typically scored or timed one-car-at-a-time as opposed to wheel-to-wheel racing for position on track like in Club Racing.
 Like Solo, you can participate in some of these events with the standard safety equipment in a street vehicle (seat belts) and helmet, while other events will require additional safety equipment such as a roll cage and driver safety equipment such as a firesuit.